papatohu/docs/srs/srs.md

 - Green: Planned till end of december
 - Yellow: Planned till end of june
-- Red: Idea for the future, but not plannef for now
+- Red: Idea for the future, but not planned for now

 ### 2.3 Technology Stack
 The technology we use is: